batsona/designer/README.md

 # designer.py
-designer.py is a Python script for designing factorial completely random design and randomized complete block design trials.
+designer.py is a Python script for designing factorial completely randomzed design and randomized complete block design trials.

 # Introduction
-Designing an experiment requires randomization of treatments to experimental units.
+Designing an experiment requires the experimenter to randomize the assignment of treatments to experimental units.
 In some cases, it is useful to block treatments to reduce variability among experimental units.
+The latter is especially true for experiments in environments where there is sufficient heterogeneity that can influence a measured response.

 The purpose of this script is to take user-supplied input (see below) and output a 'plot plan' and a data recording sheet.

 # Dependencies
+Written in Python3.

 Python libraries:
 - numpy  (1.18.5)
 - pandas (1.0.5)